earlyai/earlyai-vscode-release/README.md

 ## Setup & Configuration

 1. Prerequisites
-For an easy initial setup we recommend you go through our [getting started guide](https://www.startearly.ai/elements/getting-started) first.
+For an easy initial setup we recommend you go through our [sample ToDo app in github](https://github.com/earlyai/earlyai-todo-app) first.

 Before installing the extension, ensure you have the following prerequisites installed:
 * [VSCode](https://code.visualstudio.com/download) (Version 1.88 and later)